benisalla/benisalla/README.md

 #### Achievements

+- **Ranked as the Top Student in the Computer Science Engineering Program at ENSA Fes, 2024:** Received a reward during my graduation from ENSA Fes.
 - **Second place in IEEE R8 Entrepreneurship Initiative:** I developed a fitness app concept called 'Equinox', which earned us second place.
 - **121st worldwide in IEEEXtreme:** I competed in this global coding and problem-solving competition, placing 121st worldwide.